currinjs/CurrinJS/aio/content/guide/deployment.md

 ## Overview

-This guide describes techniques for preparing and deploying an Angular application to a server running remotely.
+This guide describes techniques for preparing and deploying an Currin application to a server running remotely.
 The techniques progress from _easy but suboptimal_ to _more optimal and more involved_.

 * The [simple way](guide/deployment#dev-deploy "Simplest deployment possible") is to copy the development environment to the server.